 The town of Ebbing seems to be full of intolerant and prejudiced people, including other main characters.
 But it’s the fact that the racist police officer Dixon is not held accountable, and eventually has a slight redemption arc in the film, that has people upset.

-Another issue people have with the portrayal of race in Three Billboards Outside Ebbing, Missouri is that there are only three black characters with speaking roles — and they seem to be props to move the story forward for the white characters.
-So even though it currently has a 93% “fresh” rating from critics on Rotten Tomatoes, not everyone in the media industry has approved of the film.
+Another issue people have with Three Billboards Outside Ebbing, Missouri is its portrayal of race.
+There are only three black characters with speaking roles — and they seem to be (mostly stereotypical) props to move the story forward for the white characters.
+So even though the film currently has a 93% “fresh” rating from critics on Rotten Tomatoes, not everyone in the media industry has approved of its storytelling.

 BuzzFeed wrote, “What happens when your resonant dark comedy about female anger is also a lousy one about racism?”
 Pacific Standard called it “hopelessly bad on race.”
 The Washington Post said the film “didn’t need its racist cop.”
 And Gene Demby of NPR has been vocal about his issues with the way the film handles Dixon and its black characters on Twitter.

 Dixon’s racism is not the main point of the film, but that it’s not more thoroughly addressed bothers some.
 Other commentators think the film would have fared better without Dixon being racist, considering that the film doesn’t handle it well enough for it to be included.